Nevermore520/NeuronTools/visualization/README.md

+# Visualization Tool

+# How to use
-## Ensure that you have Python 3 installed with the following packages: scipy, scikit-learn, networkx, numpy, bokeh.
+1) Ensure that you have Python 3 installed with the following packages: scipy, scikit-learn, networkx, numpy, bokeh.